Frontend Widgets

 How to embed a frontend widget in your application

-These are intended to be loaded into an application using an iframe (or other similar mobile OS approach).
-Using the corresponding URL generation endpoint, a widget can be loaded by adding the URL to an iframe src
+Widgets are intended to be loaded into an application using an iframe (or other similar mobile OS approach).
+Using the corresponding URL generation endpoint, a widget can be loaded by adding the URL to an iframe src.
+An example of what an implementation could look like in your applications is shown below:

 <iframe